oliviaplamann/479GroupProject/README.md

 This folder contains all of our code.

 ## Graphcial Summaries and Results:
-### TO DO - folder that contains our graphs and results from t-tests
+This folder contains all of our graphs, statistical analysis, and results.